Botswana Self Drive Itinerary: A Safari to Remember

 Although we enjoyed our time in Moremi Game Reserve, the best time to visit this part of Botswana is in the winter.

-In summer, the rains can make driving conditions particularly challenging.
-But if you are travelling in summer do still include it — we had some great sightings — just check the conditions at the gate for the roads to avoid.
+In summer, rain can make driving conditions particularly challenging.
+But if you are travelling in summer, do still include it—we had some great sightings—just check the conditions at the gate for the roads to avoid.

 There are ten campsites at South Gate Camp, but all are quite close together.